FuriouZz/blog/content/posts/2024-01-02/index.md

 ## Share data with multiple pages

 Precising the layout for every page will become a very repetitive task.
-But as we have seen before, we can use [Shared data - Lume Documentation](https://lume.land/docs/creating-pages/shared-data/) to set defaults properties for every page in a directory.
+But as we have seen before, we can use [Shared data](https://lume.land/docs/creating-pages/shared-data/) to set defaults properties for every page in a directory.

 We have already prepared that file at `my-awesome-blog/content/pages/_data.yml`.
 Let's make some changes: